Top Tips for Putting a Lasting Power of Attorney in Place

 At some point in the future any one of us could become unable to manage our own affairs.
 This is usually because of old age, illness or an accident.
-If that actually happened, who would deal with your property, your bank accounts or decide what the medical treatment you receive?
+If this happens, who would deal with your property, your bank accounts or decide what the medical treatment you receive?

 Most people would say "my wife or my husband will deal with it" or "I'm sure my kids will make sure I'm OK".

-But in England and Wales, the reality is that your husband, wife or children have no automatic legal right to manage your affairs if you can't.
+But in England and Wales, the reality is that your husband, wife and children have no automatic legal right to manage your affairs if you can't.

-LPAs are designed to enable you to protect you and your affairs.
-They allow you to choose someone you trust to make decisions on your behalf.
-The person you choose is called your 'Attorney' and the decisions they make either relate to your financial affairs or your health and welfare.
+A Lasting Power of Attorney (LPA) is designed to protect you and your affairs.
+It allows you to choose someone you trust to make decisions on your behalf.
+The person you choose is called your attorney and the decisions they make can either relate to your financial affairs or your health and care (or both).

 If you are ready to put an LPA in place, here are our top tips: